Lowell Cultural Council

 4. Planning – Are there well-defined goals / targets?
 Is this a single event or an on-going project?
 When and where will the project take place?
 If an on-going project, is there a culminating event, activity, or product that can act as a benchmark for evaluation?
 Is it clear that project planning has already taken place?
 Is the public program portion of this project accessible to individuals with disabilities?
 Is there a letter of support from the venue if the venue requires it?
 What are plans for promotion and outreach?
 Funding is based on a project taking place.
 Are there contingency plans for weather or pandemic related delays?

 5. Leadership – Does the leadership / staff have experience?
 Do personnel qualifications match the project’s needs?
 Who is involved in the planning process for the project?
 (Are specific individuals/organizations and their contributions listed?)
 Is there evidence of past success in executing a similar project?
 Is there an alternative plan to respond to future pandemic restrictions?

 MCC online application goes live September 1st.

-Council members will review each grant application.
-Members will then submit questions they might have regarding your grant to the Chairs.
-Interviews will be held via phone on Wednesday, October 27th.
+Council members review each grant application.
+Members then submit questions they have regarding your grant to the Chairs.
+Interviews will be held via phone on October 26th.
 Applicants will receive a call that evening between the hours of 6:30 PM-8:30 PM.
-If you are not available, you may respond to questions via email by 11:59 PM on Friday, October 29th.
-If none of the Council members have questions regarding your grant application you will receive an email letting you know we did not have any questions for you.
+If you are not available, you may respond to questions via email by 11:59 PM on October 28th.
+If none of the Council members have questions regarding your grant application, you will receive an email letting you know we did not have any questions for you.